joergkrause/nyaf/docs/md/setup.md

 $ npx nyaf n
 ~~~

-Also a quicker method of downloading and executing is available:
+Also a quicker method of downloading and executing immediately is available:

 ~~~sh
 npx -p @nyaf/cli nyaf n